-We believe in a multi-chain future, evolving toward a rich and diverse universe of interconnected blockchains.
-This vision implies not only the emergence of trustless bridges to the largest ecosystems (such as BTC and ETH) but also the emergence of thousands of new projects, developed using a range of SDKs, and built using reusable modules rather than by adapting legacy and monolithic codebases.
-In case of Cosmos, BTC and ETH bridges are almost complete and will be released toward the end of 2019, along with IBC.
+We believe in a multi-chain future consisting of rich and diverse universe of interconnected blockchains.
+This vision implies not only the emergence of trustless bridges to the largest ecosystems (such as Bitcoin and Ethereum) but also the emergence of thousands of new projects, developed using a range of SDKs, and built using reusable modules rather than by adapting legacy and monolithic codebases.
+In case of Cosmos, Bitcoin and Ethereum bridges are almost complete and will be released toward the end of 2019, along with the IBC protocol.

-Previous paradigms occurred first on various forks of PoW, then on the smart contact level.
-The new trend is Proof of Stake consensus and Internet of Blockchains, and this makes total sense from the perspective of developers who want to rapidly deliver blockchain apps that actually work and scale in real life scenarios.
-Which implies that in not so distant future, majority of tokens will be available or created within the this interconnected ecosystem of PoS blockchains.
-Kira will allow for all those assets to trade in a fully trustless and permissionless manner.
+However, as the vision for the Internet of Blockchains gains traction, developers preference is now shifting toward Proof of Stake consensus and corresponding SDKs from Cosmos and Polkadot.
+This modular approach makes sense from the perspective of engineers who want to rapidly deliver blockchain application that can scale to address real world problems.
+All of this implies that, in not too distant future, the majority of tokens will be available or created within the this interconnected ecosystem of PoS blockchains.
+Kira will allow all those assets to trade in a fully trustless and permissionless manner.

-Q13: So if a transaction is happening on Cosmos Zone for an asset originating from Kira, how will this process work?
+Q13: If a transaction occurs on a Cosmos Zone involving an asset originating from Kira (or vice versa) how does this work?

-Before any asset can be traded on the Kira Exchange it has to be sent through the IBC protocol into the Kira Hub, from where it can be sent into the exchange zone where trades will occur.
-From the user perspective, this process is fully abstracted.
+Before any asset can be traded on the Kira Exchange, it must first be sent via the IBC protocol to the Kira Hub, and from there, it can be moved onto the specific exchange zone where trading will take place.
+From the user's perspective, this process occurs seamlessly and is entirely abstracted away.

-Q15: So all validators no matter how many tokens are staked will have equal voting power but rewards from exchange fees and block rewards gonna be proportional to the quantity of tokens staked.
+Q15: So all validators (no matter how many tokens they're staking) will have equal voting power, but rewards from exchange fees and block rewards will be proportional to the quantity of tokens staked.
 Is this correct?

-Q16: Why do validators only get 50% of the exchange fees when they provide most of the leg work?
+Q16: Why do validators recieve only 50% of the fees rewards when they do the majority of the leg work?

 Q17: Will voting power be proportional to balance?
 E.g. 1 wallet with 1 KEX will have the same voting power as 1 wallet with 1 million KEX?